Lethalz/ZetV2/Reference/Exams/Security+ Study Guide.md

 ### Public Key Infrastructure (PKI)

 Policies procedures, hardware, software, people
-- digital certificates: creat, distribute, manage , store, revoke
+- digital certificates: create, distribute, manage , store, revoke

 PKI deal with everything digital certificate also refers to the binding of public keys to people or devices